hashicorp/packer-plugin-amazon/README.md

 # Packer Plugin Amazon
 The `amazon` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom [Amazon AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
-For the full list of available features for this plugin see [docs](docs)
+For the full list of available features for this plugin see [docs](docs).

 ## Installation